KHerron/SonyAPILib/README.md

 These can be downloaded from several locations on the internet, or you can use the provided copies located in the Assemblies folder.

+Visit our forum page for more information here https://groups.google.com/d/forum/sony-api-library